silverbulletmd/silverbullet/website/Federation.md

 Can be written to federation syntax as follows: `!raw.githubusercontent.com/silverbulletmd/silverbullet/main/README` And used as a link: [[!raw.githubusercontent.com/silverbulletmd/silverbullet/main/README]]

-If the target server supports the SilverBullet [[API]] (specifically its `/index.json` endpoint), page completion will be provided as well.
+If the target server supports the SilverBullet [[HTTP API]] (specifically its `/index.json` endpoint), page completion will be provided as well.

 Upon fetching of the page content, a best effort attempt will be made to rewrite any local page links in the page to the appropriate federated paths.